-What is Backup?
+What is data backup?

-Backup is the process of creating a copy of the data on your system that you use for recovery in case your original data is lost or corrupted.
+Data backup means creating a copy of the data on your system that you use for recovery in case your original data is lost or corrupted.
 You can also use backup to recover copies of older files if you have deleted them from your system.

-Many businesses and organizations protect their critical data with backup, making it one of the key components of a company's Disaster Recovery Plan and Business Continuity Strategy.
+Many businesses and organizations protect their critical data with backup, making it one of the key components of a company's disaster recovery plan and business continuity strategy.

-Data Backup – Why is it important?
+Data backup — Why is it important?

-Every company must designate a Backup Administrator to handle the entire backup strategy, including backup solutions and tools; the backup scope, schedule, and infrastructure; the network and storage, recovery time objectives (RTOs), recovery point objectives (RPOs), etc.
+Every company must designate a backup administrator to handle the entire backup strategy, including backup solutions and tools; the backup scope, schedule and infrastructure; the network and storage; recovery time objectives (RTOs); recovery point objectives (RPOs), etc.

-Data Backup – What to Back Up?
+Data backup — What to back up?

 Revisit your backup scope every time you change the infrastructure.
-New devices, solutions, services all use data.
+New devices, solutions, and services all use data.
 Your mantra is "back up everything, back up often."

 Types of data to back up

-Every business should back up all important data files and documents including financial data (e.g., credit card transactions, invoices and billings, accounts receivable and payable files, payroll), customer information, vendor information, partner information, communications and email accounts, all applications and databases, project management files, personnel records, the operating system, configuration files, and any other files created by your employees.
+Every business should back up all important data files and documents, including financial data (e.g., credit card transactions, invoices and billings, accounts receivable and payable files, payroll), customer information, vendor information, partner information, communications and email accounts, all applications and databases, project management files, personnel records, the operating system, configuration files and any other files created by your employees.

-Data Backup – RPO and RTO
+Data backup — RPO and RTO

 Your colleagues are constantly changing data, and in the event of a disaster, all the data created from the latest backup to the moment of failure will be lost.
-This period is called the Recovery Point Objective (RPO) — the maximum period that you are willing to lose data on your systems because of an event.
+This period is called the recovery point objective (RPO) — the maximum period that you are willing to lose data on your systems because of an event.

-Another important variable is recovery time objective (RTO) — how fast you can recover from the moment of a disaster to the moment you return to normal operations.
-When systems are down, your company loses money and you need to recover fast to minimize losses.
-However, as with RPO, a shorter RTO requires faster storage, networks, and technologies — so it is more expensive.
+Another essential variable is recovery time objective (RTO) — how fast you can recover from the moment of a disaster to the moment you return to normal operations.
+When systems are down, your company loses money, and you need to recover fast to minimize losses.
+However, as with RPO, a shorter RTO requires faster storage, networks and technologies — so it is more expensive.

 Involve your business stakeholders in discussions on system RPOs and RTOs.
 Once these are defined, you can decide on your solutions and storage.